 On March 11, 2020, the World Health Organization declared that the COVID-19 outbreak was a global pandemic.
-The COVID-19 pandemic has had, and as at the date of the Consolidated Financial Statements continues to have, a significant impact on the Corporation.
+The COVID-19 pandemic has not had a significant impact on the Consolidated Financial Statements of the Corporation for the year ended December 31, 2022.